BA (Hons)

 BA (Hons) Fine Art

-Make and study contemporary art in a dynamic, critical and interdisciplinary environment.
+Study the practice and theory of fine art in a dynamic, critical and international context.

 BA (Hons) Fine Art & History of Art